 Later, after Marina thanked me for my help with the letter, she thanked me again.
 “Your testimonial made my day.”

 “I was happy to do it.
-I’m so grateful that I found this school and that you were willing to accept Katie.”
+I’m so grateful that I found this school and that you were willing to accept Katie, specially because you will let her use history homework assistance.”

 “Of course we would accept her!
 We love having Katie here.”